 Bl 39 (Weiyang) Adjacent to the tendon of the biceps femoris

-Kid 10 (Yingu) Between the tendons of the semimembranosus
+Kid 10 (Yingu) Between the tendons of the semimembranosus and semitendinosus

 Hamstring strain along the Bladder meridian is a common injury, and one that may respond well to acupuncture.
 Local and adjacent points along the Taiyang channel, and slightly medial and lateral to it, are anatomically significant zones, including trigger points and the motor points.
 It is also a common site of muscle strain.
 However, points “above and below”, as well as distal points also contribute to successful treatment.
 In acupuncture sports medicine, other complementary modalities may also be considered to assist the patient with a speedier recovery, including some of the rehabilitation techniques of physical therapy.

 Whitfield Reaves, OMD, LAc, is a nationally certified acupuncturist, and has been in clinical practice since 1981.
 He received his Doctor of Oriental Medicine degree in 1983, which included a four-month internship in Beijing, China.
 His thesis, titled "Acupuncture and the treatment of common running injuries”, was one of the first-ever English language works integrating traditional Chinese acupuncture with western orthopedic and sports medicine.
 Whitfield’s clinical experience includes medical care for athletes at the 1984 Olympic Games in Los Angeles, as well as numerous track and field, triathlon, skiing, and cycling events nationally over the last 25 years.

 [i] Dutton, M: Orthopeadic Examination, Evaluation, and Intervention, Second Edition.
 McGraw-Hill, USA, 2008 (page 900).